 Statement of cash flows – What is a cash flow statement?

-A statement of cash flows, often called a cash flow statement, is a financial statement which summarises a business’s cash transactions throughout a given accounting period.
+A statement of cash flows, often called a cash flow statement, is a financial statement that summarises a business’s cash transactions throughout a given accounting period.

 Debitoor invoicing software helps small businesses and freelancers keep on top of financial reporting.
 Try free for 7 days.

-A statement of cash flows reflects a business’s liquidity and is therefore helpful in determining short-term viability - including a business’s ability to pay bills, payroll, and other immediate expenses.
+A statement of cash flows is a financial statement that reflects a business’s liquidity and is therefore helpful in determining short-term viability - including a business’s ability to pay bills, payroll, and other immediate expenses.
 Cashflow statements are also useful for investors, lenders, or creditors who want to judge a company’s financial stability and ability to repay debts.

 A cashflow statement only addresses cash and cash equivalents.
 Any transactions which do not directly affect cash receipts or payments – such as depreciation or bad-debt write-offs are excluded from the statement of cashflows, but may be reported in footnotes.